General education at Earlham

 Learning to see through the eyes of other peoples and cultures is essential to becoming a citizen of the world.
 In the international diversity portion of the requirement, students study cultures outside of the United States, examining these cultures’ self-definitions and their interaction with external forces.
 This invites an expanded worldview and greater understanding of cultural perspective.

-• Address the self-definition and self-expression of particular cultures.
+• Discuss the self-definition and self-expression of particular cultures.

-• Study countries or cultures using theories of race, gender, sexual orientation, class, ethnicity or other socially-constructed categories.
+• Use theories of race, gender, sexual orientation, class, ethnicity or other socially-constructed categories in the study of other cultures.

 • Discuss how such global forces as imperialism, globalization and socialism have shaped ideas, groups, institutions and/or the natural environment.

-• Examine the concepts used to interpret and compare cultures.
+• Explain the concepts used to interpret and compare cultures.

 • Study the past or present interactions of groups or cultures within their political, economic, ideological or natural contexts.